gandhicus/ToTdhi/README.md

 - `anticheat`: when `false`, disables the local server's suspicious-hit disconnects.
 - `lootBoost`: drop chance multiplier from `1` to `100`.
 Use `1` for normal
   loot, or `10` for the previously boosted local loot. *ToTdhi has already been configured for a satisfying experience without the need for this setting.
-It's very likely that any number above 1 will make drops noticeably common.*
+It's very likely that any number above 1 will make drops noticeably common; touching this is not a necessity and has not been tested either.*

 ## Player Progress